 Depending on the severity of the storm, it’s best to stay indoors and avoid standing near windows and doors.
 Keep all openings to outside securely closed.

 If a storm is particularly violent, identify the safest area of your home and take shelter there.
 This may be a basement, or a room above ground with no windows, such as a bathroom.

 Once a storm has passed, inspect your property for any damage.
 Stay away from dangerous debris, such as downed power lines or precarious tree limbs.

-SMO Energy's certified technicians can help you in your storm preparation efforts through the selection and installation of home generators, including gas piping and fuel delivery, providing constant protection from power failure during storm season.
+SMO Energy’s certified technicians can help you in your storm preparation efforts through the selection and installation of home generators, including gas piping and fuel delivery, providing constant protection from the power failure during storm season.